 8.2 Policy CTY1 of PPS 21 identifies a number of instances when an individual dwelling house will be granted permission.
-The development of a small gap site within an otherwise substantial and continuously built up frontage in considered under Policy CTY 8.
-The application was submitted as an outline application for a proposed infill dwelling and garage.
+The development of a small gap site within an otherwise substantial and continuously built up frontage is considered under Policy CTY 8.
+The application was submitted as an outline application for a proposed infill dwelling and garage, but has been amended to omit reference to the garage.